B-Kristy/Qmatey/README.md

 remote_db_dir  | the NCBI database for remote BLAST performance                    | e.g. nt, 16s, nr, etc. or NA

 ## Usage
-Before running QMatey, make sure you have:
+Before running Qmatey, make sure you have:
 * Created a project directory with all the required subdirectories
 * Have QC-filtered sequencing data in the appropriate input directory
 * Obtained a host-reference genome in .fastq format in the appropriate reference genome directory